 Marks & Spencer report that hiring people with convictions has increased morale and motivation among staff, who say they are proud to work for an organisation offering people a second chance to get back on track.

 Freshfields, says recruiting ex-offenders helps diversify its workforce.

 What your customers want is to receive a high-quality service.
 Your role is to recruit the best people to do that job.
 If the best person for the job happens to have a criminal record, you are doing your customers a disservice by not employing them.

 Myth – It’ll negatively affect our reputation

-Of those employers who promote the fact that they employ people with convictions, around two-thirds (65%) report that it has had a positive impact on their corporate reputation.
-Notable examples include Timpson and Greggs.
+Of those employers who promote the fact that they employ people with convictions, around two-thirds (65%) report that it had a positive impact on their corporate reputation.
+Notable examples include Timpson Greggs and Virgin Trains